 Evergreens and wreaths are great sources of layering materials for a design base.
 If you want to showcase a gorgeous candle, simply position the candleholder in the middle of the wreath.
 To decorate, use flowers or seasonal fruits, several sprigs of faux evergreen, and pinecones.

-There is no exact formula in making a layered centerpiece – the possibilities of your originality are only limited by your resourcefulness.
+There is no exact formula for making a layered centerpiece, the possibilities of your originality are only limited by your resourcefulness.
 Happy decorating!by